 Description

-A magnificent and exceptionally rare Ottoman double-barrel flintlock blunderbuss, measuring 69 cm in overall length, the twin steel barrels dramatically flaring at the muzzle and profusely engraved with elaborate Ottoman martial trophy-of-arms motifs, including cannons, various types of arms, banners, flags, drums, crossed weapons and the ottoman crescent-and-star emblem, the latter forming one of the principal symbols associated with the Ottoman imperial state.
+This magnificent and exceptionally rare Ottoman double-barrel flintlock blunderbuss, measuring 69 cm in overall length, the twin steel barrels dramatically flaring at the muzzle and profusely engraved with elaborate Ottoman martial trophy-of-arms motifs, including cannons, various types of arms, banners, flags, drums, crossed weapons and the Ottoman crescent-and-star emblem, the latter forming one of the principal symbols associated with the Ottoman imperial state.

-The barrels are richly ornamented with gold damascening, highlighting the engraved decoration and creating a striking visual contrast against the darkened steel surfaces.
-The breech bears Ottoman inspection stamps including the Imtihan proof mark, meaning “test” or “examination” in Ottoman Turkish, indicating that the firearm underwent official proof testing prior to acceptance.
+The barrels are richly engraved and ornamented with gold damascening, accentuating the decoration and creating a striking visual contrast against the darkened steel surfaces.
+The breech bears Ottoman inspection stamps, including the Arabic word إمتحان (Imtihan), indicating an official proof mark applied after testing.
+The term Imtihan, meaning “test” or “examination” in Arabic and Ottoman Turkish, was used to certify that the barrel had undergone official inspection to ensure its strength and safety.

 The mounts are executed in silver-gilt (gilded silver) and chased with elaborate trophy-of-arms compositions, incorporating crossed swords, muskets, banners, cannon, powder flasks and drums.
 These martial compositions derive in part from European heraldic and military ornament, which was widely adopted and adapted within Ottoman decorative arts during the reform period of the late eighteenth and early nineteenth centuries.